thetestspecimen/linux-notes/README.md

 This repository is intended to be for logging useful information mainly in relation to the administration of a Fedora workstation and an Ubuntu web server.

-Should find the information provided here useful, please feel free to use it as your own own reference.
+Should you find the information provided here useful, please feel free to use it as your own own reference.

 ## Current distribution versions